 - There are 4,066,741 licensed drivers 85 and older

 That’s approximately 65.5 million senior drivers, aged 60 and up.
 According to the U.S. Centers for Disease Control and Prevention (CDC), one in five drivers is 65 or older.

 If you fall into this group, you’ll need a car insurance policy that matches your driving habits and lifestyle.

 2. You don’t drive as much these days

 While you might still enjoy driving, you probably don’t get behind the wheel as much as you used to.
 According to the most recent data from the Federal Highway Administration, seniors drive an average of 7,646 miles per year, which is about half as much as most drivers.

 This sharp decline might be a reflection of the fewer responsibilities you have at this stage of life.
 For example:

 - If you recently retired, you no longer have to drive to work five days a week.

 - If you’re an empty nester, you probably stopped driving your kids around a while back.

-The National institute on Aging continues: “Arthritis, which is common among older adults, might affect your ability to drive.
+The National Institute on Aging (NIA) continues: “Arthritis, which is common among older adults, might affect your ability to drive.
 These changes can make it harder to turn your head to look back, turn the steering wheel quickly, or brake safely.”